Dynatrace/dynatrace-api/timeseries-examples/Node.js/README.md

 from the same origin.
 The service wrapper also hides the secret API token for accessing the Dynatrace tenant data instead of exposing it within the JavaScript.

-### Dynatrace data export API documentation
+## Dynatrace data export API documentation

 The full API documentation can be found here: https://help.dynatrace.com/api-documentation/v1/timeseries

-####`API key`
+## API key
-The API key for your Dynatrace tenant.
+In order to use the Dynatrace API, you need an API key for your Dynatrace tenant.
 You can generate a key by following these steps

-1. go to your Dynatrace environment: https://{tenant}.live.dynatrace.com
+1. Go to your Dynatrace environment: https://{tenant}.live.dynatrace.com
-2. Click the burger menu in the right upper corner and select **Integration**
+2. Expand the side-bar menu on the left side of the screen and go to **Settings** and then **Integration**
-3. You will see the "Dynatrace API" section;
+3. Choose the **Dynatrace API** section
+4. Click on **Generate token** to create a new API key
-4. Enter a description label and click on **Generate**
+5. Enter a description label and submit the request
-5. copy it and use it in your data export API examples
+6. Expand the created key via clicking on the "Edit"-label, copy the token and use it in your Dynatrace API examples

-##License
+## License
 This module is provided under BSD-3-Clause license.
 Please check out the details in the LICENSE.txt